 Here are some event ideas and examples:

-- Other: Cooking classes, speed dating, karaoke, open mic, VIP night for loyal customers and those who share posts on social media, dark dining.
+- Other: Cooking classes, speed dating, offer free karaoke, open mic, VIP night for regular restaurant customers and those who share photos on social media, dark dining.

 Get Some Media Coverage

-Getting coverage in the press can be a great way to build excitement about your restaurant and put your name in front of many people.
+Getting coverage in the press can be a great way to build excitement about your restaurant and bring new customers through the door.
 The only issue is that to gain press coverage, you’ll need to do something newsworthy.
 Here are some ways you can do that:

 - An easy story is a grand opening or a new menu item.
 Inviting local media outlets or social media influencers to the opening could result in press coverage and attract customers to your restaurant.

 - Unfortunately, a restaurant opening isn’t necessarily a great story in itself.
 If you can combine this with a genuinely interesting menu or restaurant concept your campaign could be more successful.
 Think about things such as world (or area) firsts or unusual themed menus.
 For example, this Glasgow restaurant received coverage in a national outlet due to its Buckfast inspired pizza.